alessioPardiniJob/AIF24-25/README.md

-├── notebook/                 # Directory for Jupyter notebooks used in the project │   ├── PardiniAIF24-25.ipynb # Main notebook file for analysis and experimentation ├── scripts/                  # Directory for scripts related to setup or utilities │   ├── setup.sh              # Shell script for environment setup or installation ├── utils/                    # Utility modules and helper scripts │   ├── __init__.py           # Initialization file for the utils module │   ├── utils.py              # Python script containing utility functions
+├── notebook/                 # Directory for Jupyter notebooks used in the project │   ├── PardiniAIF24-25.ipynb # Main notebook file for analysis and experimentation ├── scripts/                  # Directory for scripts related to setup or utilities │   ├── setup.sh              # Shell script for environment setup (Unix-like) │   ├── setup.bat             # Batch script for environment setup (Windows)
+├── utils/                    # Utility modules and helper scripts │   ├── __init__.py           # Initialization file for the utils module
+│   ├── utils.py              # Python script containing utility functions